fspacheco/playground-UlMWyvCJ/lessons/lesson4.md

 /* printf("%s", dest); */
 ```

-The destination array could be initialized as empty string (only the NULL character), then `strcat` can be used:
+At minimum the destination array could be initialized as empty string (only the NULL character) and after that `strcat` can be used:

 ```C runnable
 #include <stdio.h>